-Monthly service fees - These fees cover a portion of the costs needed to get customers set up to receive service such as the costs of our customer care system, including our contact center, walkin offices, online bill pay, website and other services we offer to customers.

-Electric generation resources - NorthWestern Energy owns a balanced and diverse mix of electric generation resources, in order to provide our customers reliable energy at the lowest long-term cost.
+- Monthly service fees These fees cover our customer care system, including our contact center, walk-in offices, online bill pay, website and other services we offer to customers. - Electric generation resources NorthWestern Energy owns a balanced and diverse mix of electric generation resources, in order to provide our customers reliable energy at the lowest long-term cost.